U.S. Department of State Seal

 The following diseases are prevalent:

-• Visit the U.S. Centers for Disease Control and Prevention website for more information about Resources for Travelers regarding specific issues in Malaysia.
+Visit the U.S. Centers for Disease Control and Prevention website for Resources for Travelers and on specific issues in Malaysia.

-Bottlenecks are common in major cities because road building has not kept pace with the spread of motorized vehicles.
-Multi-lane highways often merge into narrow two-lane roads in the center of town and cause congestion.
+Traffic jams are common in major cities because road construction has not kept up with the increase of vehicles.
+Multi-lane highways often narrow down into two-lane roads, causing congestion.
 Many streets are narrow and winding.
-Traffic is heavy during the morning and afternoon rush hours and slows down considerably when it rains.
-Monsoonal rains can quickly flood roads located in low-lying areas.
+Traffic is heavy during the morning and afternoon rush hours and slows down a lot when it rains.
+Monsoonal rains can quickly flood roads in low-lying areas.

-Traffic Laws: Traffic in Malaysia moves on the left side of the road, and most vehicles are right-hand drive.
-By law, you must use your front and back seat belts and must not use your cell phone while driving unless it is hands-free (e.g., Bluetooth).
-Turning left at a red light is not legal unless otherwise marked.
-Carry your passport or Malaysian identification card at all times when driving.
+Traffic Laws: Traffic in Malaysia moves on the opposite side of the road to the United States.
+Most vehicles have the steering wheel on the right side.
+By law, you must wear your seat belt in both the front and back and must not use your cell phone while driving (unless it is hands-free).
+Turning left at a red light is not allowed unless there is a sign that says it is.
+Always carry your passport or Malaysian identification card when driving.

 If you are involved in a traffic accident:

-• Stay in your car and wait for the police to arrive before exchanging information with other parties involved in the accident.
+• Stay in your car and wait for the police to arrive before exchanging information with other people involved in the accident.

-Reports of road rage incidents, especially after midnight, are rising.
-Avoid confrontational behavior if you are involved in an accident.
+Reports of road rage incidents, especially after midnight, are increasing.
+Avoid confrontational behavior if you are in an accident.
 If you are threatened, stay in your car and lock the doors.
-If able, lleave the scene and file a report with the local police within 24 hours.
+If you can, leave the scene and file a report with the local police within 24 hours.

-Sobriety Checkpoints: Laws against drinking and driving are strictly enforced and carry serious penalties.
+Sobriety Checkpoints: Laws against drinking and driving are strictly enforced.
+Violations carry serious penalties.
 Police operate sobriety checkpoints in many entertainment districts frequented by expatriates.
 At these checkpoints, all drivers must submit to alcohol breath tests.
 If you fail a breath test, you will be arrested.

-Driver’s License Requirements: International Driving Permits (IDP) may be used in conjunction with a valid U.S. license.
-The IDP must be obtained outside of Malaysia.
-If your IDP or U.S. license has expired, you will need to obtain a local driver’s license.
-Some classifications of visa holders may also be eligible for driver’s license “conversion,” a quicker process to obtain a local license.
-For additional information on this process, please contact the Malaysian Ministry of Transportation directly.
-The Ministry of Transportation recommends contacting a local driving school to arrange the paperwork.
-In order to obtain a local license, you will also need a valid long-term visa or work permit.
+Driver’s License Requirements: You can use an International Driving Permit (IDP) along with a valid U.S. license to drive in Malaysia.
+You must get the IDP outside of Malaysia.
+If your IDP or U.S. license has expired, you must obtain a local driver’s license.
+Some visa holders may be eligible for a process called “conversion” to get a local license.
+For information on this process, please contact the Malaysian Ministry of Transportation.
+The Ministry of Transportation recommends engaging a local driving school to help with the paperwork.
+To obtain a local license, you also need a valid long-term visa or work permit.

-Many car rental agencies in Malaysia are willing to rent vehicles for a short term to U.S. citizens with valid U.S. driver’s licenses.
-Nevertheless, if you plan to drive in Malaysia, obtain an IDP before leaving the United States.
-More information on how to obtain an IDP is available on the Driving Abroad section of the Department of State website.
+Many car rental agencies in Malaysia will rent vehicles for a short term to U.S. citizens with only a valid U.S. driver’s license.
+However, if you plan to drive in Malaysia, obtain an IDP before leaving the United States.
+For information on how to obtain an IDP, visit the Driving Abroad section of the Department of State website.

-Public Transportation: There have been fatal and other serious accidents involving long-distance tour buses in Malaysia, particularly at night or in adverse weather conditions.
+Public Transportation: There have been fatal and other serious accidents involving long-distance tour buses in Malaysia, especially at night or in bad weather.
 If you plan to travel by bus, choose a reputable company, and avoid overnight routes.

-Taxis are metered, but many drivers refuse to use the meter and instead charge a much higher rate, particularly during peak hours, when it is raining or when the passenger’s destination is to or through a heavily congested area.
-By regulation, metered fares increase by 50 percent between midnight and 6:00 a.m.; meters are programmed to display the higher fee automatically during these hours.
-Many individuals prefer to book taxi and car services through widely-used smart phone apps both for convenience and fare transparency.
+Taxis are metered, but many drivers refuse to use the meter and charge much higher rates, especially during peak hours, when it is raining, or when the destination is in a busy area.
+By regulation, metered fares go up by 50 percent between midnight and 6:00 a.m.; meters automatically show the higher fee during these hours.
+Many people prefer booking taxi or ride services through popular smartphone apps for convenience and clear pricing.
+If you are visiting Malaysia by cruise ship, use taxis or tour operators that have an official relationship with the cruise company.

 See our Road Safety page for more information.

 Maritime Travel: Mariners planning travel to Malaysia should also check for U.S. maritime advisories and alerts.
-Information may also be posted to the U.S. Coast Guard homeport website, and the NGA broadcast warnings.
+Information may also be posted to the U.S. Coast Guard “Homeport” website, and the NGA broadcast warnings website.

 For additional travel information